I Think I Turned My Childhood Friend into a Girl: Production

-Publication
+Media

+Manga

 Written and illustrated by Azusa Banjo, I Think I Turned My Childhood Friend into a Girl was originally published as a web comic through Banjo's Twitter account under the title Osananajimi (♂) o Onnanoko ni Shiteshimatta Hanashi, starting on December 26, 2019.
 Banjo had originally considered self-publishing a print collection of the series but managed to get it picked up for serialization in Comic Pool, starting on February 21, 2020, due to strong positive response from her readers, with the Twitter upload receiving over 120,000 likes by January 2020.
 The series is also collected in tankōbon print volumes, published by Ichijinsha since September 11, 2020.
 The first volume was promoted with a trailer in which Kenshiro and Mihate are voiced by Yūki Ono and Yūki Kuwahara, respectively.
 The manga has been released in English by Seven Seas Entertainment since June 2022, and in Chinese by the Chingwin Publishing Group since September 2022.